-An off day at the 2015 World Wrestling Championships meant that the Indian wrestler had to rely on the Olympic Qualifying event in Mongolia for a place at the 2016 Rio Olympics.
+An off day at the 2015 World Wrestling Championships meant that Sakshi Malik had to rely on the Olympic Qualifying event in Mongolia for a place at the 2016 Rio Olympics.

 The surprise call-up

-Geeta’s decision to forfeit the repechage bout in Mongolia wouldn’t sit well with the Wrestling Federation of India (WFI) who would go on to provisionally suspend the female wrestler and slot in Sakshi Malik for the final Olympic qualifiers in Turkey.
+Geeta’s decision to forfeit the repechage bout in Mongolia didn't sit well with the Wrestling Federation of India (WFI) who would go on to provisionally suspend the wrestler and slot in Sakshi Malik for the final Olympic qualifiers in Turkey.

 A surprising call-up with a chance to compete at the biggest sporting extravaganza - the Summer Olympics - up for grabs, the stakes were high for wrestler Sakshi Malik as she embarked on her Olympic journey.